Motorcycle Insurance Minimum Requirements in Georgia

 - $50,000 per accident for bodily injury to two or more people

 - $25,000 per accident for property damage

-Please note that your insurance carrier will know the exact amount of coverage you must have for your motorcycle―it might end up being more or less than listed above.
-You might also want to browse the additional types of coverage available with insurance policies to make sure you’re fully protected.
+As you shop and compare motorcycle insurance quotes, you might also want to browse the additional types of coverage available with insurance policies to make sure you’re fully protected.

-Your insurance carrier must electronically submit information about your insurance policy to a statewide database.
+Your motorcycle insurance company must electronically submit information about your insurance policy to a statewide database.
 This helps the state know you’re meeting the financial responsibility requirements, and you can even keep up with your insurance status online.

 Having proof of insurance with you at all times safeguards you in the event the MVD hasn’t yet received a record of your coverage or a law enforcement officer pulls you over.